johannesrave/wc-csr/README.md

 ## Questions that didn't get their own section yet:

-do pages need a wrapping component that provides some functionality? ideally, page-components don't need to know that they are being hosted by a router. some functionality might however be easier or only be implemented if there is some interface between the router and the pages.
+do pages need a wrapping component that provides some functionality/interface? ideally, page-components don't need to know that they are being hosted by a router. some functionality might however be easier or only be implemented if there is some interface between the router and the pages.